-The Monoprice Select Mini offers the best value for your money right now.
-Read our Monoprice MP Select Mini 3D printer review to learn more about it.
+The MP Select Mini (V2) offers the best value for your money right now.
+Read our Monoprice Select Mini review to learn more.

 Important to note is that this micro-budget 3D printer bucks the prevailing trend in one critical way.
 The Monoprice Select Mini didn’t start life as a Kickstarter project.

 Other 3D printers like the M3D Micro, Tiko, OLO/ONO and Trinus have all flourished on crowdfunding platforms, where their asking price was the cornerstone of their marketing plan.

 It’s an effective strategy, with backers eagerly making pledges for early-bird specials.
 But there is often a substantial gap between the completion of the campaign and the delivery of the final product (or the establishment of a customer service team).